 - Rarely the desired effect cannot be achieved with the above treatments alone.
 When this occurs, conventional surgical face lifting can be performed.

-Please call Lina on 0405 205 794 for further information or to make a consultation with us.
+Please text 0409 511 544 for further information or to make a consultation.